 3. Review deadlines

 The Provost publishes a review schedule for promotion and tenure by the end of spring semester for the next academic year.
 Once the process begins, a date specified by the Provost’s Office, all levels of review must complete their work no later than the times indicated in the decision deadlines column as shown in the matrix below.
 Candidates must receive notification of the reviewer’s decision according to the time limits shown in the letter of notice deadlines column.
-All deadlines for letters of notice are counted from the end of the decision deadlin
+All deadlines for letters of notice are counted from the end of the decision deadline.